What Grief Looks Like and Ways to Navigate It

 What is Grief?

 Grief is the reaction to loss.
+Usually, when people think of grief, they think of it in response Grief is the reaction to loss.
 Usually, when people think of grief, they think of it in response to the death of a loved one.
 However, it can also develop after the loss of a relationship, a pet, or a dream

 When people talk about grief, they often talk about the different stages.
 There’s a lot of debate on what the exact stages are, but it is a helpful way to describe some of the experiences of grief.
-The most common stages include denial, anger, bargaining, depression, and acceptance.
-The stages can vary in length and severity, and do not always occur in a linear order.

 While grief is the reaction to a loss, mourning is the process of adapting to the loss.
-Bereavement is the time period of both grieving and mourning and also varies from person to person.
+Bereavement is the time period of both grieving and mourning, and also varies from person to person.

 Who Does Grief Affect?

 Grief does not discriminate when it comes to who it affects.
 Because grief can occur from more scenarios than the death of a loved one, grief can impact any and everyone.
 With age, grief may occur more frequently due to the natural progression of life, but children can also experience grief as well.
+When you think about the different ways grief can impact a person, you may come to find that the people around you are grieving too, without you even realizing.

-What Does Grief Affect?
+What Does Grief Look Like?

 Grief can affect you emotionally, cognitively, physically, and socially.

 The emotional effects of grief are what people are usually most familiar with.
 You may experience sadness, despair, guilt, fear, shock, emptiness, or numbness.
-The things that used to bring you joy, may no longer interest you.
-Another thing you may experience is initial feelings of loss of self-esteem, confidence, and even sense of identity.
+The things that used to bring you joy may no longer interest you.
+Another thing you may experience is initial feelings of loss of self-esteem, confidence, and even a sense of identity.

 Cognitive effects of grief can vary from person to person.
 They include increased anxiety, feeling out of control, and an inability to concentrate.
 There may also be changes in your ability to manage stress.